 A community cleanup is a great way to show that you and your group care about your local environment.
-It will also encourage other local residents not to take a pride in their area.
+It will also encourage other local residents to take pride in their neighbourhoods.

 However big or small you intend your event to be, we can lend you all weeding and litter picking equipment and give you all the advice your volunteers will need for a successful, safe and enjoyable event.

 We'll even come and take away the weeds and litter you collect at the end of the day.

 How to make your cleanup safe and successful